-- A benchmarking process took place regarding the collection and treatment of waste.
-AG put forward comparisons to the Governing Body which cut the cost of the collection of waste and also provided more eco friendly treatment of food waste.
-This was agreed at the meeting therefore we moved from Biffa Waste to Suez Waste and the new contract started in September 2023. - The Trust has made use of contracted staff more efficiently to reduce external PPA costs and improve consistency in educational outcomes - Principal has continued to engage in work for Devon School Leadership Service ensuring additional income for the Trust throughout the period. - The Trust engaged in letting out the premises to third party holiday club providers during holiday periods to secure additional income whilst developing provision for pupils.
+- The Trust has made use of contracted staff more efficiently to reduce external PPA costs and improve consistency in educational outcomes. - Principal has continued to engage in work for Devon School Leadership Service has started supporting other school leaders through the Devon aHead programme ensuring additional income for the Trust throughout the period. - The Trust engaged in letting out the premises to third party holiday club providers during holiday periods to secure additional income whilst developing provision for pupils.